WSTR-TV: Newscasts

 In December 2003, WSTR began producing a local 10 p.m. newscast with a staff of 19, using Sinclair's News Central hybrid format with a local anchor—Kim Moening, previously of WXIX-TV—reading stories in Cincinnati and national segments produced from Sinclair's headquarters in Hunt Valley, Maryland.

 News Central was wound down nationally in early 2006, with the last newscast airing on February 24, 2006.
 It was replaced by a news share agreement with WKRC-TV, which began to produce a dedicated 10 p.m. newscast for the station in August 2006.
 After two years, WKRC-TV opted to reclaim the newscast for its CW subchannel.

 Local news from WKRC-TV was restored in January 2014 after the two stations came under common operation, including a 10 p.m. newscast and a 7 a.m. hour of that station's Good Morning Cincinnati.
 An 8 a.m. hour of the morning show was added in 2015.

 Sports programming

 From 2016 to 2022, WSTR was the television home of FC Cincinnati, airing all matches not chosen for national TV.

-Technical information
+Technical information and subchannels

-Subchannels

-The station's ATSC 1.0 channels are carried on the multiplexed digital signals of other Cincinnati television stations:
+The station's ATSC 1.0 channels are carried on the multiplexed signals of other Cincinnati television stations:

-WSTR-TV turned off its analog signal, over UHF channel 64, on February 17, 2009, the originally intended digital television transition date.
+WSTR-TV ended regular programming on its analog signal, over UHF channel 64, on February 17, 2009, the originally intended digital television transition date.